SB-5984

 Plain Language

-When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prevent the chatbot from generating sexually explicit content or suggestive dialogue with those users.
-The standard is reasonableness, not perfection — but the obligation is affirmative and proactive, requiring measures to be in place before the interaction occurs.
+When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prevent the chatbot from generating or producing sexually explicit content or suggestive dialogue.
+This is a 'reasonable measures' standard — not an absolute prohibition — but it requires affirmative implementation of content filtering or blocking mechanisms targeting both sexually explicit content and suggestive dialogue with minor users.

 Statutory Text